-Krstajic is one of the youngest managers at the World Cup and has only just taken over the national team on a full time basis.
-While his record as coach is yet to be determined, it is likely he will utilise his defensive stars in a conservative formation, particularly since he is coming up against a potent Brazilian attacking side.
+Krstajic is one of the youngest managers at the World Cup and has only just taken over the national team on a full-time basis.
+While his record as a coach is yet to be determined, it is likely he will utilize his defensive stars in a conservative formation, particularly since he is coming up against a potent Brazilian attacking side.

 He should have no problem with defensive structures considering his pedigree; Krstajic was a solid defender in a career spanning nearly two decades, and he made over 440 senior appearances.
 The majority of his time was spent in Germany with Werder Bremen and Schalke 04, the latter of which he captained in his final season.

 Serbia's World Cup 2022 Lineup

 Serbia's latest international was a friendly played against South Korea on November 14th, 2017, while their last competitive match was the final World Cup qualifier against Georgia in October.
 The full lineup from that match was as follows.

 Vladimir Stojkovic (Partizan) - Branislav Ivanovic (Zenit Saint Petersburg), Nikola Maksimovic (Napoli), Dusko Tosic (Besiktas) - Nemanja Matic (Manchester United), Nemanja Gudelj (Tianjin Teda) - Antonio Rukavina (Villarreal), Aleksandar Kolarov (Roma) - Adem Ljajic (Torino), Aleksandar Mitrovic (Newcastle United), Zoran Tadic (Partizan).